Are You Attracting the Right Customer?Jul 15, 2023

 You see, I’ve built a multi-million dollar subscription box business with these numbers.
 A business that’s grown and thrived through these years of a crazy economic climate.

 Along the way, I’ve learned that it’s not about having more followers.
 It’s about having the right ones.
-The ones who love what you do, align with your brand and buy what you offer.
+The ones who love what you do, align with your brand, and buy what you offer.
+If you’re wondering how to start a subscription box, start by attracting your right people.

 Auditing Your Social Media Accounts